eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/index.md

     -a, --all   Show tree of all (readable) graphs.
     --raw       Outputs raw JSON of the graph importTree API response.
-    --id-only   Lists only graph identifier (IRIs) and no labels or other meta data.
+    --id-only   Lists only graph identifier (IRIs) and no labels or other metadata.
 This is useful for piping the IRIs into other commands.
-                The output with this option is a sorted, flat, de-duplicated list of existing graphs.
+The output with this option is a sorted, flat, de- duplicated list of existing graphs.
     ```

 ## graph list